As Tolkien says, this tale grew in the telling

 Around this time, the Motherpeace Tarot was published, created by Vicki Noble and Karen Vogel, and it became another powerful portal to the sacred feminine.
 I had been working with tarot since I got my first deck at 16, so combining the tarot with the Goddess was sublimely profound for me.
 My inquiring Virgo nature also found sustenance in studying the lore of herbs, crystals, astrology, dreamwork, psychic skills, trance work and visualization, a cornucopia of magical exploration.
 Shekhinah’s love of the Goddess was often expressed in song, so chanting, prayer, and poetry played a big part in my own devotions.
 The Goddess was preparing me to take that serious step forward in her service.

 In 1986, a woman named Carol SheBear acquired the mailing list of the feminist journal WomanSpirit from its founders Jean and Ruth Mountaingrove, who were folding the magazine after ten years.
 Wanting to give something similar to its readers, Carol started a magazine called SageWoman.
-But after publishing three issues, she realized it really wasn’t something she wanted to continue to do, and word of this somehow came to Shekhinah, who urged me to take it over.
+After publishing three issues, she realized it really wasn’t something she wanted to continue to do, and word of this somehow came to Shekhinah, who urged me to take it over.
 Things fell into place just as the Goddess intended, and I bought SageWoman and began to change it to suit my vision.
 This was before the Internet, of course, and women who were awakening to the idea of a Divine Feminine often thought they were alone (and/or crazy).
 I saw SageWoman as a means to strengthen their faith and encourage them to follow their hearts.
-Because Virgos like to categorize, I began giving each issue of SageWoman a theme (Power, the Triple Goddess, Home, etc.) and this idea later became a key part of both Ninth Wave and Wisewoman Wheel of the Year.

-Joanna also introduced me to the wonderful women of Long Beach WomanSpirit, with whom I worked on creating public Goddess events.
+Joanna introduced me to the wonderful women of Long Beach WomanSpirit, with whom I worked to cocreate public Goddess events.
 I found in myself a great love of creating public ritual (and of course, of wearing fabulous ritual regalia!).
-Two women from LBWS became especially close friends, Callista Lee and MaryScarlett Amaris.
-Together we undertook the Cella Priestess training from the Reformed Congregation of the Goddess, under the guiding wing of RCG founding priestess Jade River.
 Through my work with SageWoman, I was fortunate to get to know many leaders of the women’s spirituality movement and call them friends and sisters.
 I felt so honored to help spin the web of connection among women who love the Goddess and to be part of that web myself.

 Years passed.
 Things happened.
 Lessons were learned.
 I left Los Angeles and moved back northward.
-Anne Newkirk Niven took over the reins as owner/publisher of SageWoman and then as editor, and I moved on, though I wrote a regular column for some time.
+Anne Newkirk Niven took over the reins as owner/publisher of SageWoman and then as editor, and I moved on.
 I felt a bit lost without SageWoman at the center of my vocational identity.
-The times of wandering in the wilderness are as important as the times of great purposeful strides forward on the spiritual path, though their gifts may not be understood at the time.
-But I knew I needed to be of service.
-MaryScarlett and I came together to create the first version of Ninth Wave and offered it together to a chosen group of nine women, the first “boat” as we called it.
+But the times of wandering in the wilderness are as important as the times of great purposeful strides forward on the spiritual path, though their gifts may not be understood at the time.
+I knew I needed to be of service.
+MaryScarlett Amaris and I worked together to create the first version of a priestess training program called Ninth Wave and offered it to a chosen group of nine women, the first “boat” as we called it.
+I found that I liked to teach.

-And that brings us to the present!
-I moved to Portland, Oregon, in 2011 and am finding community here (Portland people, do get in touch!).
+In 2011, I moved to Portland, Oregon.
 My serendipitous Goddess path continues to unspool before me.
-I have not kept close count (there’s my Pisces moon again!), but several hundred women have taken the Ninth Wave and Wisewoman Wheel journeys over the years, as solitaries and in circles.
+I have not kept close count (there’s that Pisces moon again, la-di-dah, who keeps records?), but several hundred women have taken the Ninth Wave and Wisewoman Wheel journeys over the years, as solitaries and in circles.
 I’ve made and sold more than 600 goddess rosaries, each one a joy and blessing to create.
-My love of tarot has led to creating the Victorian Fairy Tarot, illustrated by Gary A. Lippincott, and published by Llewellyn in September 2013.
-In the spring of 2014, my Mystical Cats Tarot will be published, also by Llewellyn, and illustrated by Mickie Mueller.
-And in 2015, my book Tending Brigid’s Flame will be published by Llewellyn, an offering of love on the altar of my Goddess.
+My love of tarot led to creating the Victorian Fairy Tarot, illustrated by Gary A. Lippincott, and published by Llewellyn in 2013 (it is currently out of print, alas).
+In 2014, my Mystical Cats Tarot came into being, illustrated by Mickie Mueller.
+In 2015, my book Tending Brigid’s Flame was published, an offering of love on the altar of my Goddess.
+My next deck, Forest of Enchantment Tarot, will be published in the fall of 2019, with art by Meraylah Allwood.
+I am finding great pleasure in collaboration with these artists and others.

 (The drawing of me is by Renée Mc Elwee, 1993.)